-There are a few factors that determine whether you can get Sky at your property.
+There are a few factors that determine whether you can get a Sky satellite at your property.

 First, Sky has to be offered in your area.
-You can use our TV postcode checker to see whether Sky TV is available in your area.
+You can use our TV postcode checker to see whether Sky satellite TV is available in your area.

 If you can get it in your area, your next steps will depend on the size of your block of flats.

 If you live in a block of four flats or fewer, getting Sky's satellite TV service is reasonably simple.

 You can start your order online and go through a similar process for a regular order, but Sky might need more information from you, such as what floor you live on.

 For flats higher than the third floor, getting Sky is still possible but a bit trickier.
-You’ll need to call Sky and arrange an installation with them and their dedicated flats install team.
+You’ll need to call Sky and arrange an installation with the dedicated flats install team.

 If you live in a larger block of flats, getting Sky is trickier.
 But it still may be possible by either arranging a Sky Communal TV system or getting an individual dish installed.

 A Sky Communal TV system works for the entire building and allows anyone in any flat to get Sky TV.
-To see if your block of flats already has a communal system, call Sky or your building’s property management and find out.
+To see if your block of flats already has a communal system, call Sky or your building’s property management to find out.
 A quick way to know for sure is to see if you have any Sky TV outlets somewhere in your flat.
 If you do, then getting Sky TV installed is easy and quick.

 If not, you can arrange to get a communal TV system by getting the managing agent for the building in touch with Sky to see about getting one set up.